 Working to keep women and their children healthy since 2003.

-- Implementation of community intermittent preventive treatment of malaria in pregnancy (IPTp) is contributing to increases in IPTp coverage, affording pregnant women more opportunities to receive malaria protection and comprehensive care in pregnancy.
-In Jhpiego-supported areas, the coverage of pregnant women in three Jhpiego-supported districts who received three doses of IPTp increased from 27.9% to 74.9%.
+- Community intermittent preventive treatment of malaria in pregnancy (IPTp) is contributing to increases in IPTp coverage, giving pregnant women more opportunities to receive malaria protection and comprehensive care in pregnancy.
+Over the five-year TIPTOP project, the percentage of pregnant women in three Jhpiego-supported districts who received three doses of IPTp increased from 27.9% to 74.9%.
 Also, four-antenatal-care-visit coverage increased from 44.8% to 66.2% due to establishment of strong referral systems between communities and facilities and engagement of civil society organizations.

 Our Work in Madagascar

 Project to Improve Nutritional Outcomes Using the Multi-Phase Program Approach

 With funding from the World Bank through the Ministry of Health, Jhpiego is providing technical assistance to build the capacity of trainers at the central, regional and district levels to train health care providers and community health workers in the country’s new integrated health and nutrition training curriculum.
 Now in its second phase, this work aims to maintain a satisfactory level of skills for frontline health care providers and to improve the quality of maternal, newborn and child health care services, including malnutrition prevention, management and monitoring of acute malnutrition cases at the health facility and community levels.